SpeedyWeather/SpeedyWeather.jl/docs/src/analysis.md

 # Analysing a simulation

-While you can analyze a SpeedyWeather simulation through its [NetCDF output](@ref), as most users will be used to with other models, you can also reuse a lot of functionality from SpeedyWeather interactively for analysis.
+While you can analyze a SpeedyWeather simulation through its [NetCDF output](@ref) (i.e., _offline_ analysis), as most users will be used to with other models, you can also reuse a lot of functionality from SpeedyWeather interactively for analysis.
 This makes SpeedyWeather beyond being a model for the atmospheric general circulation also a library with many functions for the analysis of simulations.
-Often this also avoids the two language problem that you will face if you run a simulation with a model in one language but then do the data analysis in another, treating the model as a blackbox although it likely has many of the functions you will need for analysis already defined.
+Often this also avoids the two-language problem that you will face if you run a simulation with a model in one language but then do the data analysis in another, treating the model as a blackbox although it likely has many of the functions you will need for analysis already defined.